AT-Publishing/website/_posts/2017-03-01-cryptowatch-kraken.md

 {{ site.ads.aads728 }}

-Artur Sapek, [the developer of Cryptowatch, says](https://cryptowat.ch/announcement/kraken-acquires-cryptowatch) we can look forward to faster development of the charting platform as the work with Kraken will bring in some capital.
+Artur Sapek (/u/excited_by_typos), [the developer of Cryptowatch, says](https://cryptowat.ch/announcement/kraken-acquires-cryptowatch) we can look forward to faster development of the charting platform as the work with Kraken will bring in some capital.

 That's helluva good news for today.